 This DVD is a must for everyone who would like a front row seat to the Quaker Tapestry.
 With excellent close up photography of some of the panels and includes snippets of stories, the film has an even wider appeal than just the embroidery market and beautifully compliments the Quaker Tapestry books.

-The following is an extract from a review of the film written by Robert Clark and Susan Costello, London
+Review of the film written by Robert Clark and Susan Costello, London

-As with so much that comes from the Tapestry the final product achieves much more than this simple aim.
-The added value comes from how Bridget incorporates the tapestry panels into the film.
-There are close-ups of how the stitches are used in specific panels.
+“As with so much that comes from the Quaker Tapestry the final product achieves much more than this simple aim.
+The added value comes from how Bridget incorporates the Quaker Tapestry into the film.
+There are close-ups of how the stitches are used in specific embroideries.
 We saw details enlarged that we had not noticed before.
-Stories about how the panels were made are included; such as why there are purple fish in the Voyage of the Woodhouse panel (A5).
-The commentary, written and spoken by Bridget, answers some of those questions that exhibition stewards are so often asked, such as, how is the three dimensional effect achieved with just stitches?
+Stories about how the embroideries were made are included; such as why there are purple fish in the ‘Voyage of the Woodhouse’.
+The commentary, written and spoken by Bridget, answers some of those frequently asked questions, such as, how is the three dimensional effect achieved with just stitches?
 At appropriate points music is played as a background or link while the stitches are taking shape.

 This film is a must for anyone who is embarking on an embroidery kit for the first time or has attended an embroidery workshop.
 It will be very useful for anyone volunteering at the Quaker Tapestry and of interest to many who have seen the embroideries and want to know more about how they were made”

 The musical extracts in this DVD are taken from the CD ‘Universal Chorus’, written by Bridget and Roy Wilcock, inspired by the Tapestry.

 Did you know – our embroidery workshops make ideal gifts for budding stitchers or absolute beginners.